subnetter/subnet-docs/docs/product/providers.md

 ### Service Provider Node
 Service Providers Nodes implements Subnet Network Protocol for the provider.
 Clients of users serviced by this provider, and other service providers connect to this node over the Internet.
 Provider needs to properly configure the node according to its service terms and run this node 24x7 with sufficient network, storage and computing resources.

-Service Provider Nodes are permissionless.
-Anyone can run them without limitation, however, service providers should participate in the Subnet cryptocurrency and payment network to be able to provide service to clients according to rules set in SNP.
+Service Provider Nodes are permission-less.
+Anyone can run them without limitation, however, service providers should participate in the Subnet cryptocurrency and payment network to be able to provide service to clients according to rules set in SUB.
 Clients should not chose service providers who can't prove participation in subnet consensus mechanisms. (see PoUW section below).

 :::info
 Service Provider Node should to be configured to use the provider's cryptocurrency node as its cryptocurrency API provider.